pykeen/pykeen/docs/source/cli_inference.rst

    pykeen-predict -m /path/to/model/directory -d /path/to/data/directory -t /path/to/triples.tsv

-Hence, it is easily possible to compute plausibility scores forr all triples that are not contained in the training set
+Hence, it is easily possible to compute plausibility scores forr all triples that are not contained in the training set.